Glengallan Homestead: History

-Glengallan Homestead, built 1867-1868, is located on the southwestern slope of Mount Marshall at the mouth of a wide valley, running west from Cunningham's Gap, near the junction of the Cunningham and New England Highways approximately 15 km north of Warwick.
+Glengallan Homestead, built 1867–1868, is located on the southwestern slope of Mount Marshall at the mouth of a wide valley, running west from Cunningham's Gap, near the junction of the Cunningham and New England Highways approximately 15 km north of Warwick.

-This valley was the original Darling Downs, discovered and named by explorer Allan Cunningham (1791-1839) in 1827 in honour of the Governor of New South Wales, Sir Ralph Darling (1775-1858), and the name Darling Downs was later used to identify the surrounding region of open rolling country with rich and deep soils.
+This valley was the original Darling Downs, discovered and named by explorer Allan Cunningham (1791–1839) in 1827 in honour of the Governor of New South Wales, Sir Ralph Darling (1775–1858), and the name Darling Downs was later used to identify the surrounding region of open rolling country with rich and deep soils.
 Cunningham found a gap in the dividing range, and the following year, while visiting Moreton Bay, he found a gap which he thought was the same one he had discovered previously, and which became known as Cunningham's Gap.

-This open country had been carefully and deliberately maintained by the Aborigines in what has been called firestick farming, an annual pattern of controlled burns to protect certain resource areas and pasture for native grazing animals.
+This open country had been carefully and deliberately maintained by the Aboriginal people in what has been called firestick farming, an annual pattern of controlled burns to protect certain resource areas and pasture for native grazing animals.
 The Aboriginal burning pattern was disrupted within the first years of the runs being taken up, and the local Aboriginal population were soon killed off.

 The unsettled districts outside the nineteen counties around Sydney had been thrown open to squatters by the 1836 licence system.
 This system proved ineffective and in 1839 a new Act was passed.
 This Act provided for an annual licence fee to be paid, determined per head of stock on the run, and also provided administration by Commissioners of Crown Lands.
 However, the squatters still had no permanency of land tenure, and in 1847 Orders in Council were introduced which allowed further 14 year leases for established unsettled runs on payment of an annual fee per head of stock.
 The Orders in Council also gave the run holders the pre-emptive right to purchase the land for its fair value in an unimproved state at less than one pound per acre at the completion of the lease.
 Pre-emption was allowed to continue until 1868, and meant that nearly all the best land, creek frontages, water holes and portions guarding leasehold areas were pre-empted.
 It allowed the squatters to hold onto their land, but also plunged many of them into debt often resulting in financial ruin.